lagbolt/library/TechServices.md

 This is my input to:

-   * The Frederick County Public Library (FCPL) 2023-2025 Three Year Plan, and
+   * The Frederick County Public Libraries (FCPL) 2023-2025 Three Year Plan, and
    * An effort in an unnamed Virginia public library to "update and reinvigorate Technical Services"

 It's a coincidence that these two things happened to drop at the same time.
-I'm able to address then both at the same time because my interest and focus in public libraries is in Technical Services, depending on where you draw the line.
-For example, I'll discuss the web site, and signage.
+I'm able to address then both at the same time because my interest and focus in public libraries is in Technical Services.
+To be honest, I'm not sure what is Technical Services and what is not.
+I'll be looking at:

+   * the online catalog
+   * the web site
+   * wayfinding and signage

+When I need to refer to these three things in a bucket, I'll call the bucket "Non-interactive services", meaning services that don't entail interacting in person with a librarian.

 #### The Disclaimer